selfrefactor/rambda/README.md

 String annotation of `propsToPick` is one of the differences between `Rambda` and `Ramda`.

+> :boom: Typescript Note: Pass explicit type annotation when used with **R.pipe/R.compose** for better type inference

 ```javascript
 const obj = {
   a : 1,